Anne-Marie: Personal life

 In 2018, Anne-Marie revealed that she is attracted to both men and women, but that she does not identify with the label bisexual.
 She said, "I just feel like I'm attracted to who I like."

 Anne-Marie has been a vegetarian since 2018, however she stated that she will "try to eat vegan [food] as much as possible".
 On the Off Menu podcast, she revealed that she suffers from emetophobia – a fear of vomiting – and that the vegetarian diet helps reduce her anxiety around food, as she fears getting sick from eating meat.
 In April 2025, Anne-Marie revealed that she was no longer following a vegetarian diet due to gestational diabetes and food cravings during pregnancy.

 Anne-Marie has opened up about her struggle with anxiety.
 She said that therapy helped her "face her demons during lockdown".
-She also stated that she has ADHD, dyslexia and obsessive-compulsive disorder (OCD).
+She also stated that she has ADHD, dyslexia and obsessive–compulsive disorder (OCD).
 In 2025, Anne-Marie revealed that she suffered from postpartum depression and anxiety following two closely spaced pregnancies.

 In 2022, Anne-Marie started dating British rapper Slowthai.
 Their relationship, while mostly private, was confirmed by Slowthai in an interview with Rolling Stone in February 2023.
 In 2024, it was revealed that the couple had secretly married in July 2022 in Las Vegas.
 In February 2024, Anne-Marie gave birth to their daughter.
 In February 2025, Anne-Marie announced that the couple was expecting their second child together.
-In April 2025, (Note: In an interview with Capital FM on 16 April 2025, Anne-Marie, referring to childbirth, said that "it could happen today".) she gave birth to their son.
+In April 2025, (Note: In an interview with Capital FM on 16 April 2025, Anne-Marie, referring to childbirth, said that "it could happen today".
+In an interview with This Morning on 14 October 2025, she stated that her son was nearly 6 months old.) she gave birth to their son.

 Anne-Marie lives in both East London and her hometown of East Tilbury in Essex.

 Anne-Marie is a Manchester United supporter.